Is Delta-8 THC Legal in Arizona? (April 2023 Update)

 I did find that the licensed cannabis company iLava provides delta-8 THC products to dispensaries in Arizona.
 The company’s founder, Moe Ansari, who also runs his own licensed dispensaries, says he hasn’t had any legal issues with selling delta 8.

-• Senate Bill 1473 would restrict sales of delta 8 products to licensed cannabis dispensaries (implying that’s currently not the case)
+1. Senate Bill 1453 would restrict sales of delta 8 products to licensed cannabis dispensaries (failed to pass)

-• Senate Bill 1271 would prohibit anyone under 21 from buying delta 8 products
+2. Senate Bill 1271 would prohibit anyone under 21 from buying delta 8 products (also failed to pass)

-The bottom line is that delta-8 THC appears to be legal in Arizona.
+The bottom line is that delta-8 THC appears to be legal in Arizona but more clarity from the state government is needed.

 What is Delta 8 and is it Legal Federally?